 Section 32 of the Indian Evidence Act talks about the statement of a person who cannot be called as a witness in court.

-There might be a situation when a person is on his death bed or suffering from any disability due to which he could not appear before the court.
+There might be a situation when a person is on his deathbed or suffering from any disability due to which he cannot appear before the court.
 In such cases, if the person gives his statement to any other person relating to his death or cause of death, then the person to whom such statement has been transmitted may appear before the court as a witness and give hearsay evidence as to what he heard from the declarant.